What Does it Take to Be an Airfield Operations Specialist?

 The states with the most job growth for Airfield Operations Specialist are Nevada, Utah, and Iowa.
 Watch out if you plan on working in Nebraska, Minnesota, or Kentucky.
 These states have the worst job growth for this type of profession.

-Salary for an Airfield Operations Specialist
+How Much Does an Airfield Operations Specialist Make?

 Airfield Operations Specialists who work in Arizona, Nevada, or New Jersey, make the highest salaries.